16

 Last, but not least, the Ride CX is backed by a pretty generous 5 year frame warranty (3 year parts).

 Overall, the Ride CX is an advanced home indoor cycle with a lot to offer, especially for folks who like the idea of a light weight flywheel.
+See full review.

-#3 The Peloton Bike
+#3 The Original Peloton Bike

-Peloton has been around since 2012 and for awhile it kinda seemed like they’re taking over the world.
+Peloton’s been around since 2012 and for awhile it kinda seemed like they’re taking over the world.

 With a sophisticated magnetic resistance system and low maintenance belt drive train, the Peloton bike offers a nearly silent ride.